google/pigweed/README.md

 The environment setup script will pull down the versions of tools necessary to build Pigweed and add them to your environment.
-You can then build with either GN or Bazel.
+You can then build with GN, CMake, or Bazel.
 You can also confirm you're getting the right versions of tools—they should be installed under `env_setup/`.

+**Build for the host with GN**
 ```bash
 $ which gn
 ~/pigweed/.cipd/pigweed.ensure/gn